How To Write The Perfect Blurb (Examples, Formula, Opening Statements, etc.)

 - Introduce your main characters

-Important characters of the book should be introduced and some details such as age, profession, what drives them, key traits should be introduced to paint a better picture for the reader.
+Important characters of the book should be introduced and some details such as age, profession, what drives them, key traits should be added to paint a better picture for the reader.

 - Introduce the pressing issue your characters have to face